 Leaders with good leadership skill traits are able to chart out a course of action, often by starting with the desired future and working backward.

 By envisioning the future and then asking, "What needs to happen in order for that to happen?”
 This question will reveal many of the steps that need to be taken.
 Anticipate obstacles and develop contingency plans as part of a good leadership skill training plan.

 "The devil is in the details."
 Great execution is focusing on the details and doing them well.
 Managers with good leadership skills will set aside their fears and inclinations to just get by and do the minimum required.

 To use a tennis analogy; flawless execution is keeping your eye on the ball until 'after' the point of contact with your racket.
 Doing all the things you know you should do and doing them well.

 In this final phase, you document what's working as you go along to acquire good leadership skills.
 At the end of the project debrief with all of the key people involved and identify the major learning’s that can be applied to future endeavors.
 Document your findings and make sure everyone who can benefit from your new wisdom is properly informed.

 Assess yourself in light of these components.
 Decide in which of them you excel and which you need to strengthen.
 Use and leverage the skills you’ve already developed and practice the ones you need to improve on.
 Read books on the subject of good leadership skill training.

-If you want to continue on the topic, discover proven leadership tools and resources that will assist you in further developing your skills in these seven critical categories.
-We've created a companion article that moves beyond "concept" and gets you moving toward the "how to implement" - Leadership Motivation In The Workplace.
+If you want to continue on this topic, we've created a companion article that moves beyond "concept" and gets you moving toward the "how to implement" - Leadership Motivation In The Workplace.